Global time-frequency search for stellar-mass binary black holes in LISA: Supplemental Material

 Rather than storing waveforms and then computing statistics as two separate operations, we address this limitation by storing values of $\Upsilon_{\Nseg}$ that are updated directly via the inner products $\langle d_{\alpha, n} | y_{\alpha, n}\rangle$ and $\langle y_{\alpha, n} | y_{\alpha, n}\rangle$, tranche by tranche, as the waveform is constructed.
 In doing so, no waveform storage is necessary, and the large matrix of waveforms is replaced with a vector of $10^5$ statistic values (one per set of source parameters).
 This level of memory management also necessitates the use of low-level \textsc{cuda} kernels, as opposed to the use of high-level frameworks such as \textsc{jax}.
 Direct evaluation of $\Upsilon_{\Nseg}$ is an essential component of our methodology --- it minimises the number of memory allocations required, which ultimately bottlenecks GPU operations, and facilitates sufficiently large batch sizes for \cref{eq:Upsilon-seg} to effectively be computed in microseconds.
 This is demonstrated in \cref{fig:timing-scaling}.
 We observed that speed-ups of a factor $\sim 10^3$ with respect to a single-core CPU are achieved when the batch size is larger than $\sim 10^4$.
 The resulting algorithm is also extremely lightweight with respect to global memory usage, requiring $\lesssim 1\,\mathrm{GB}$ of memory even for large batch sizes; it is therefore well-suited to deployment on a large number of lower-grade GPUs, for which the memory available can be limited to a few $\mathrm{GB}$.

 In \cref{fig:timing-2d}, we show the GPU wall-time per statistic computed (for a batch size of $10^4$) in the $(\Mchirp, \fin$) plane explored by our search pipeline.
 Performance varies from $\sim 1\,\mu\mathrm{s}$ for higher $(\mathcal{M}_c, \fin)$, to $\sim 25\,\mu\mathrm{s}$ for lower $(\Mchirp, \fin)$, over the parameter space.
 The fuzzy boundary (due to averaging over other source parameters) in \cref{fig:timing-2d} follows the parametric curve $t_c(\Mchirp,\fin) = T_\mathrm{obs}$, with statistics for sources that chirp out-of-band during the observation being less expensive to compute (as the signal occupies fewer tranches).
 Other features in \cref{fig:timing-2d} are associated with hardware-specific resource limits that lead to differences in performance as a function of parameter space.
-While significantly varying performance over parameter space can limit the efficiency of large batch sizes (as during synchronising operations the GPU is forced to wait for the slowest threads to finish), our tile-based approach to the search ensures that the cost-per-statistic is roughly constant even for large batches.
+While significantly varying performance over parameter space can limit the efficiency of large batch sizes (as during synchronising operations the GPU is forced to wait for the slowest threads to finish), our tile-based approach to the search ensures that all possible sources within a single parameter space tile have similar $t_c$, so the cost-per-statistic is roughly constant even for large batches of simultaneously evaluated waveforms/search statistics.
 Our approach is roughly three orders of magnitude faster than the GPU-accelerated frequency-domain implementation of \cref{eq:Upsilon-seg} employed in previous work (as shown in \cref{tab:search-comparisons}), a sufficient gain in efficiency to enable searches over the full parameter space of mildly eccentric \smBBH{} signals.

 \textbf{Injected and recovered signals --- } Here we provide additional details of the signals injected in the LDC data set \Yorsh, as well as results supporting the accuracy and significance of the detections reported by our search pipeline.